Click on the courses below to find out more

 Residential Course

-This is a 5 day residential Northumbrian Smallpipe course for players of all abilities, which will take place from Sunday 14th to Friday 19th October 2012, in the Northumbria School of English.
-The cost of the course will be £260 per piper.
-This will include tuition and activities from Sunday afternoon (14th Oct) to Friday (19th Oct) 5pm, and lunches Monday to Friday.
+This is a 5 day residential Northumbrian Smallpipe course for players of all abilities, which will take place from Sunday 15th to Friday 20th October 2017, in the Northumbria School of English.
+The cost of the course will include tuition and activities from Sunday afternoon (15th Oct) to Friday (20th Oct) 5pm, and lunches Monday to Friday.
 Accommodation costs are extra and will depend on type of facilities chosen.
-Evening meals are at participants expense.
+Evening meals are at participants expense

 The course is designed to be a fairly intensive learning experience on the Northumbrian pipes, spread over 5 days.
 It allows an opportunity to mix with local pipers, both non-residential participants, and others, at sessions and concert events.
 It is hinged between the annual NPS concert, and the NPS competitions.